Frequently asked questions about the pass-through entity tax (PTET)

 If Partnership A is owned by individual partners B and C, Partnership D, and S corporation E, how is PTE taxable income computed?

 PTE taxable income is computed including only amounts that flow through to individual partners B and C that are taxable under Article 22.
-Income flowing to a Partnership D and S corporation E is not included in PTE taxable income.
+Income flowing to a Partnership D and S corporation E is not included in PTE taxable income and cannot be allocated to individual partners B and C.

 If an electing upper-tier partnership receives income from a lower-tier partnership that elected in to PTET, can the upper-tier partnership include the lower-tier partnership’s income in PTE taxable income?